Vishwarup99/OnlineShopping/README.md

 # OnlineShopping

-Online Shopping is a UI WebPage which has been developed using React Framework .
+Online Shopping is a UI WebApp which has been developed using React Framework and Dummy API's .

 # npm start
 Runs the app in the development mode.